knee-cola/ljas-manager/README.md

 # What's this?
-This is a web app which helps manage and organize summer climbing school.
+(DRAFT) This is a web app which helps manage and organize summer climbing school.

 The web app supports working offline, since the daily school trips are often made in remote areas without an internet connection.